 The changes at the top of EMAP started to come thick and fast.
 In July 1998, Robin Miller succeeded Hoskyns as non-executive chairman.
 The new CEO was Kevin Hand, fresh from making impressive profits from newly-acquired French magazines.

-Hand (who had led the company’s consumer magazines through some of their greatest times) now looked like a man in a hurry.
-Within just four months of becoming CEO, he, embarked on a transformational strategy straight from the business books.
+Hand (who had led the company’s consumer magazines through some of their greatest times) was a man in a hurry.
+Within just four months of becoming CEO, he embarked on a transformational strategy straight from the business books.
 In December 1998, he paid a breathtaking $1.2bn for the newly-floated Petersen Publishing in America, publisher of Guns & Ammo, Motor Trend, Sports and Hot Rod and 100 other hobby magazines.

 US insiders laughed openly about the price paid for the Petersen business which had effectively changed hands twice in quick succession since being sold by its founding family.
 Thus, many of the cost savings that investors would have expected under EMAP’s ownership had already been ripped out by enriched previous owners, one of whom was initially chosen to manage it.
 Reuters reported gently: “Some analysts say EMAP may be paying too much”.